maharshihacker05/crytogpraphytool/README.md

 ## How to Use

-1. Open `2ndProject.html` in any modern web browser.
+1. Open `index.html` in any modern web browser, or try the [live demo](https://cryptographytool-1.wasmer.app/).
 2. **To encrypt:**
    - Choose a method from the dropdown.
    - Enter a secret key (required for XOR and Caesar).